sitauros/Demo_Habit_Logger/README.md

 # Demo_Habit_Logger
 ![List Company](https://i.imgur.com/DYIPTgo.gif)
 The life of a junior unicorn is fraught with peril and predators.
-Only a cognizant eye and associative memory can offer any chance at survival.
+Only a cognizant eye and associative memory offers any real chance at survival.
 Discover companies with ravenous desires for junior unicorns through this interactive C# console app.
 Safeguard your mane from predatory firms today!